 9. KernKraft 400, Zombie Nation

 Another sly one at the foot of this top-ten, but it’s become so synonymous with the sport and the team that it had to make the list.
 Rather than it being a walk-out song, KernKraft 400 has been played whenever the Boston Bruins score a goal on home ice, with the whole crowd bouncing to the tune for nearly two decades.
-Its usage even inspired the “Stadium Chant Mix” of the song.
+Its usage even inspired the “Stadium Chant Mix” of the song and an Australian online casino to add it to some poker games as a background song.

 8. Can’t Stop, Red Hot Chili Peppers